 Buying a new television can be a minefield.
 Acronyms are the order of the day, served up with a side of competing technologies and an extra helping of wondering if your purchase will keep you future-proofed for a year — or a decade.

-After the shift from standard definition to HD, and that brief detour to 3D still being paid off in monthly installments, the ever-widening rollout of Ultra HD, HDR, QLED and Dolby Vision is surely filling consumers with dread.
+After the shift from standard definition to HD, and that brief detour to 3D still being paid off in monthly instalments, the ever-widening rollout of Ultra HD, HDR, QLED and Dolby Vision is surely filling consumers with dread.

 Thankfully, GearBrain is here to explain the latest TV jargon — so you understand what to look for before your next television purchase.

 Resolution and image quality

 A quick recap.
 High Definition, or HD, arrived over a decade ago, starting with a resolution of 720p.
 Full HD quickly took over, pushing the pixel count up to 1080p.
 (There was also 1080i, but don't need to worry about that now.)
 The number refers to the number of horizontal pixels which make up the image your television produces.

-Full HD still exists — what many broadcasters use to show off their content, and some actually use the lesser 1080i, as it contains less data and is easier to beam into homes.
+Full HD still exists; it's what many broadcasters use to show off their content, and some actually use the lesser 1080i, as it contains less data and is easier to beam into homes.
 Some channels also continue to run in standard definition, as does your DVD player.
 Blu-ray films are Full HD, as is most content available through online services like Netflix, Amazon Prime Video, HBO Go and iTunes.